-For example, they might not want to slow down other users’ who are on the server, or they may have to comply with complex legalese in regions such as the U.S., Russia, Singapore, Australia and Hong Kong, which sometimes forces CyberGhost to block torrent traffic.
+For example, they might not want to slow down other users who are on the server, or they may have to comply with complex legalese in regions such as the US, Russia, Singapore, Australia, and Hong Kong, which sometimes force CyberGhost to block torrent traffic.

 You’ll be able to find a checkmark next to a list of compatible P2P servers, or you can just check the “For downloading” tab to be sure.

-However, it’s worth mentioning that they state that “using CyberGhost for downloading copyrighted content is illegal and an abuse of our service”, so I’d bear that in mind before setting out to get the latest box sets or cracked releases.
+However, it’s worth mentioning they state that “using CyberGhost for downloading copyrighted content is illegal and an abuse of our service.”
+So, I’d bear that in mind before setting out to get the latest box sets or cracked releases.

 It’s clear that they’re open to torrenting, as long as you’re not downloading outrageous amounts of copyrighted material.
-Again, it gets fairly high marks, and they’ve improved over recent years, as they continue to add more compatible server locations to the list.
+Again, it gets fairly high marks in this category, and they’ve improved over recent years as they continue to add more compatible server locations to the list.